umn-csom/carlson-site/modules/contrib/user_expire/README.md

 # User Expire

-The User Expire module allows an administrator to define a date on which to expire a specific user account or to define a period at a role level where inactive accounts will be locked.
+The User Expire module allows administrators to define a date on which to expire a specific user account or to define a period at a role level where inactive accounts will be locked.